 China became a WTO Member in 2001.
-Every year since 2001, WTO Members including Japan, the United States and the EU have been expressing their concerns to China through the Transitional Review Mechanism (TRM) 33 and at the WTO Committee on Market Access/Council for Trade in Goods that China's export regulations on various mineral resources were likely to be in violation of GATT XI (general elimination of quantitative restrictions).
+Every year since 2001, WTO Members including Japan, the United States and the EU have been expressing their concerns to China through the Transitional Review Mechanism (TRM)3 and at the WTO Committee on Market Access/Council for Trade in Goods that China's export regulations on various mineral resources were likely to be in violation of GATT XI.